bbauska/W3Cx-3of5/README.md

 <i>Note</i>: In this chapter we are simplifying the examples, as we usually embed input elements in a &lt;form&gt;...</form>.

-Try <input type="color"> online with this <a href="https://jsbin.com/cajuzob/1/edit?html,output">JSBin example</a>.
+Try &lt;input type="color"> online with this <a href="https://jsbin.com/cajuzob/1/edit?html,output">JSBin example</a>.
 Or do it here in your browser: just click on the purple square below :

 Here is the result on Google Chrome (works with other browsers too, though the <i>look and feel</i> may differ):